 When you receive a quote, make sure it’s in writing and details all the services included, from packing to transportation.
 We encourage you to request a free quote to understand the exact cost for your specific move.
 Getting estimates from at least three different companies will help you compare prices and services to find the best value.

-Avoiding Common Moving Scams
+Red Flags: How to Avoid Common Moving Scams

 While most moving companies are honest, it’s smart to know the red flags for potential scams.
 A major warning sign is a demand for a large cash deposit before the move.
 Reputable movers won’t ask for a big payment upfront.
 Also, be cautious if a company gives you a suspiciously low quote—it could be a bait-and-switch tactic.